A Quick Note about Ronnie K's Career Journeys

 -

-But after leaving the hospital, I made a vow ... not only to survive this most challenging life-threatening event, but to learn how to thrive.
-And I would do it without relying on medication.
+But after leaving the hospital, I made a vow ... not only to survive this most challenging life-threatening event, but to learn how to thrive in ways I had never known.
+And I would choose to do it without relying on medication.

 -